 Before inserting your card, always give the card reader, keypad, and surrounding areas a gentle tug or wiggle to check for loose or added components.

-These devices are perhaps the most common type of skimmer.
+Overlay card readers are among the most common types of skimmers.
 They are moulded to fit perfectly over the existing card reader slot on an ATM.

 Skimming devices can turn up almost anywhere an ATM is located, but some locations carry a higher risk than others.
 Criminals strategically place these devices in areas where they can operate with minimal chance of detection.
 The type of institution operating the ATM can also influence the level of security you encounter.

-For instance, ATMs inside well-monitored bank branches often have more strong physical security and surveillance than standalone machines.
-However, even these locations are not entirely immune.
+For instance, ATMs inside well-monitored bank branches often have stronger physical security and surveillance than standalone machines.
+However, even these locations are not entirely immune, as criminals might install skimmers during off-hours.
 Your vigilance becomes the first line of defence, irrespective of the ATM’s location.

 Quick Context: High-Risk Locations